adamwulf/DrawUI/README.md

 The following describes how touch input is processed by the DrawUI and rendered on screen.

 ### Step 1: User Input
-`MMDrawView` touch methods listen for all of the user's finger or stylus touches.
+`MMTouchStreamGestureRecognizer` touch methods listen for all of the user's finger or stylus touches.
 These `touches*:withEvent:` methods might be called faster than we can render any previous touches, so all touch information is cached into a `MMTouchStream`.
 This stream is essentially an array of all input events from the user that will eventually be converted into inked lines.
 Event `touchesEstimatedPropertiesUpdated:` adds new touch events into this  stream.
 Every event in this stream is a `MMTouchStreamEvent` object.

 ### Step 2: Ink Model
 The `MMDrawModel` processes the `MMTouchStreamEvent` and converts it into a more structured model repesenting the ink.
-This is done in `processTouchStream:withTool:` where all unprocessed events from the stream are converted to inked strokes using the input tool.
+This is done in `processTouchStreamWithTool:` where all unprocessed events from the stream are converted to inked strokes using the input tool.

 To process the data, the `MMDrawModel` will either begin a new stroke for a `UITouchPhaseBegan` event, or will update an existing stroke with the data.
 Each stroke's data is stored in separate `MMDrawnStroke` objects.
 Each stroke is composed of many `MMAbstractBezierPathElement`